digital-land/mini-cms/README.md

 # Mini CMS

-A headless git based CMS for managing content for guidance pages.
+A headless git based CMS for managing content.

 ## Features

-- [ ] Add a new page
+- [ ] Add a new content item
-- [ ] Edit a page
+- [x] Edit a content item
-- [ ] Delete a page
+- [ ] Delete a content item
-- [ ] View a page
+- [x] View a content item
-- [ ] View a page history
+- [ ] View a content item history
-- [ ] Rollback to a previous version of a page
+- [ ] Rollback to a previous version of a content item
-- [ ] Add a new version of a page
+- [ ] Add a new version of a content item
-- [ ] Edit a version of a page
+- [ ] Edit a version of a content item
-- [ ] Delete a version of a page
+- [ ] Delete a version of a content item
+- [ ] API - Retrieve content item

 ## Getting Started